pablitod123/InventoryApp/README.md

 # InventoryApp
-Project #10 of the Udacity Nanodegree.
-The app uses a CursorLoader and SQLite database to track inventory of items that can be added, deleted, read, and updated.
+Project #10 of the Udacity Android Basics Nanodegree.
+The app uses a CursorLoader and SQLite database to track an inventory of products.
+Items appear in a ListView after being created and CRUD database actions are used to manage item data.

 ## Concepts Covered:
 * Content Providers